cllmthvlln/The-Base-Network/README.md

 Base App daily active users reached multi-million levels by 2025.
 Base enables the creation of on-chain mini-economies for communities.
-Base is now supported by Visa for stablecoin settlement
+Base is now supported by Visa for stablecoin settlement The network recorded 171,763 new Base addresses in 24 hours.